maral/catchment-areas/README.md

 The library is written in TypeScript.
 It has the following components:
 - **open-data sync** - downloads necessary data like address points, cities, regions, streets, schools and school founders and stores it all in a database
 - **street-markdown parser** - the parser was created using [chevrotain](https://chevrotain.io/docs/) lexer/parser library

+### Catchment areas app

+The app is written in Next.js 13 using [React Server Components](https://nextjs.org/docs/getting-started/react-essentials).

+#### Database

+The app is deployed with MySQL, but PostgreSQL and SQLite are also implemented - thanks to [Knex.js](https://knexjs.org/), which is used as a query builder and for migrations (but migrations are implemented only on the text-to-map library side for now).

+For DB API on both backend and frontend the app uses [Remult](https://remult.dev/).
+You can write simple queries on the frontend and Remult abstracts the function calls as a REST API.

+#### Authentication

+Microsoft login is the only provider for sign-in for editors and admins.
+It's called [Azure Active Directory](https://azure.microsoft.com/en-us/products/active-directory).
+Implemented using [NextAuth.js](https://next-auth.js.org/), which interacts also with the Remult API.

+#### Frontend

+Since it's a Next.js app, React is the render library.
+The app makes heavy use of the React Server Components - which lets you offload most of the async data operations to the server and on the client only a small JS is then needed.
+It's not particularly small yet, there is work to be done.

+As a component library we chose [tremor](https://www.tremor.so/), which looks beautiful, but is not optimized and leads to large JS bundles - either removal of tremor or a newer, more optimized version would be advisable.
+See the [relevant issue](https://github.com/tremorlabs/tremor/issues/605).

+The maps are created using [Leaflet](https://leafletjs.com/) and the code is ported from the [Prague's catchment areas web app](https://www.spadovostpraha.cz/) ([project's GitHub](https://github.com/maral/text-to-map-frontend)).

+#### Street-markdown editor

+The editor of the ordinances supports the street-markdown format - syntax highlighting, error messages with fixes suggestions and completion suggestions.
+The editor is made in [Monaco editor](https://microsoft.github.io/monaco-editor/), open-source export of the VS code engine.
+It's not well documented, but should be fairly simple to follow up on the already finished work.

+#### Backend

+On the backend, there is a bit of magic going on - first of all, ordinances in a single click from the [official registry](https://sbirkapp.gov.cz/vyhledavani).
+The app currently accepts PDF and DOC(x) formats - some ordinances are also in RTF format which is currently not implemented.
+The documents are converted to text (via text extraction or using the OCR library [Tesseract.js](https://github.com/naptha/tesseract.js)).
+When displayed in the editor for the first time, the text is preprocessed using ChatGPT.
+It extracts the school, street and municipality part names and puts them together into the street-markdown format.

+#### Crons

+There are several Cron jobs that are required for the app to work well: open-data sync (address points and streets are added every day), ordinances sync from the registry, possibly some others.
+These are not implemented yet - the scripts have to be run manually for now (see issues).

+## Issues

+The app is already usable, but there are several critical issues to be done.
+All those issues have been added here to GitHub issues.